SashaRyder/Yuutify/README.md

 If you would like to contribute to Yuutify, feel free to open issues, submit pull requests, or provide feedback.
 We welcome contributions from the community to enhance and improve the application.

-### Development Setup

-To contribute to Yuutify, follow the steps mentioned in the [Contributing Guidelines](CONTRIBUTING.md) for a smooth development experience.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.